faisikhan/DevOps-Molvi-YouTube/git-commands.md

 Create a new connection to a remote repo.

-29. **git pull origin master**
+**29.** **git pull origin master**

-Fetch the specified remote’s copy of current branch and immediately merge it into the local copy.
+Pull the specified remote’s copy of current branch and immediately merge it into the local copy.

-30. **git fetch origin master**
+**30. git fetch origin master**

+It will just fetch the changes but it will not download those changes on your local repo.

+**31.** **git push**

+Push the branch to <remote>, along with necessary commits and objects.

+**32. git stash**

+Git stash temporarily shelves or stashes changes made to your working copy so you can work on something else, and come back and re-apply them later on.